-Financial Assurance Financial Assurance is responsible for implementing the state's financial assurance and financial responsibility programs for solid and hazardous waste and tanks programs.
+Financial Assurance is responsible for implementing the state's financial assurance and financial responsibility programs for solid and hazardous waste and tanks programs.
 This working group receives, evaluates and maintains the required financial assurance mechanisms for solid waste management and hazardous waste regulation.
-Technical assistance is provided to the regulated community, financial institutions, district and other permitting and compliance offices and inspectors.

-Hazardous Waste Management Hazardous Waste Management is responsible for the management of the statewide hazardous waste program which includes interaction with the Environmental Protection Agency, district offices and other department programs pertaining to hazardous waste compliance, enforcement and permitting.
-The section is also responsible for the implementation of the federally delegated Resource Conservation and Recovery Act (RCRA) program, which issues permits for hazardous waste treatment, storage, and land disposal facilities.
+Hazardous Waste Management is responsible for the management of the statewide hazardous waste program, including interaction with the U.S. Environmental Protection Agency, district offices and other department programs pertaining to hazardous waste compliance, enforcement and permitting.
+The section is also responsible for the implementation of the federally delegated Resource Conservation and Recovery Act (RCRA) program, which issues permits for hazardous waste treatment and storage and for land disposal facilities.

-Solid Waste Management Solid Waste Management is responsible for rule development, solid waste policy, financial assurance compliance, and implementing Florida’s solid waste management program.
+Solid Waste Management is responsible for rule development, solid waste policy, financial assurance compliance, and implementation of Florida’s solid waste management program.
 Technical assistance is provided to the district offices concerning the permitting, compliance and enforcement activities associated with solid waste facilities.
-These facilities can include landfills, material recovery facilities, transfer stations, composting/processing facilities and waste tire management sites.
+These facilities can include landfills, material recovery facilities, transfer stations, composting/processing facilities and waste-tire management sites.

-Waste Reduction Waste Reduction is responsible for statewide recycling and waste reduction.
+Waste Reduction is responsible for statewide recycling and waste reduction.
 Grants are also provided to local governments for the implementation of solid waste management, innovative recycling programs and household hazardous waste collection centers.

 Storage Tank Facility Registration - Provides registration assistance to storage tank owners and operators; general information to the public regarding facility, tank, owner data; and technical and data management support to district and contracted local program staff.